 Private-sector cash transfers (CASH-IN)

-InfoStart date: 1 September, 2020 End date: 31 May, 2025 Project type: Research collaboration projects in Danida priority countries (Window 1) Project code: 19-05-RUC Countries: Tanzania Uganda Thematic areas: Humanitarian assistance and development, Production, industry and labour market, State building, governance and civil society, Lead institution: Roskilde University (RUC), Department of Social Sciences and Business, Denmark Partner institutions: Makerere University, Uganda University of Dodoma (UDOM), Tanzania Project website: go to website (the site might be inactive) Project coordinator: Lars Buur Total grant: 11,944,444 DKK
+InfoStart date: 1 September, 2020 End date: 31 May, 2025 Project type: Research collaboration projects in Danida priority countries (Window 1) Project code: 19-05-RUC Countries: Tanzania Uganda Thematic areas: Humanitarian assistance and development, Production, industry and labour market, State building, governance and civil society, Lead institution: Roskilde University (RUC), Denmark Partner institutions: Makerere University (MAK), Uganda University of Dodoma (UDOM), Tanzania Project website: go to website (the site might be inactive) Project coordinator: Lars Buur Total grant: 11,944,444 DKK

 The overall objective of CASH-IN is to investigate whether and to what extent privately managed cash transfers (PrivCTs) are politicized by ruling elites and how this affects inclusive sustainable growth and state-society relations.
 Cash transfers have become an increasingly popular way of providing international development and humanitarian assistance.
 Giving money to people in need is not new, but over the last two decades direct cash transfers have emerged as a key aid modality bridging the development–humanitarian nexus.
 Cash transfers may be funded by private donors, governments or as part of international aid.
 While publicly managed social-protection and cash-transfer programmes have been extensively scrutinized, hardly any studies exist of privately managed programmes.
 Research on publicly managed programmes indicates that politicization and capture by ruling elites impact on their ability to lead to sustainable inclusive economic growth and costly implementation of the programmes.

 Can privately managed cash transfers avoid the types of political capture that studies of public transfers have generally uncovered and what type of state-society relations do they produce?